Angelita Lapuz Bradney, writer

 An earlier version of this story was performed in 2015 by Liars' League NYC.

-Shortlisted for the Writers Forum short story competition.
+Shortlisted for the Writers Forum magazine short story competition.

 Short story published by the Cabinet of Heed, December 2018